factsheetlist/factsheetlist.github.io/index.md

 This list was originally on Google Docs.
 That version is now deprecated, please check [soopakhell.xyz](http://www.soopakhell.xyz) for the latest version instead.

-Keep in mind: **I cannot verify the veracity of all the information presented here.
+Keep in mind: **I cannot speak to the veracity of all the information presented here.
 Don't be surprised if some of the studies/papers presented in these links were retracted by their authors, have serious methodological flaws, or are generally low-quality.
 Just know you have been warned.**

+In the event that this website dies, you can access it (alongside all pages linked here) [here](https://web.archive.org/web/20210211233619/http://www.soopakhell.xyz/) on the Wayback Machine.

 ## General